lucyparsons/lucyparsonslabs.com/pages/contact.md

 </section>

 <br>
-<h3>You can contact Brian Kroll, our CTO using his GPG key which is below </h3>
+<h3>You can contact Brian Kroll, our CFO using his GPG key which is below </h3>
 <br>
 <section>
 -----BEGIN PGP PUBLIC KEY BLOCK-----